BalasubramaniM/zeotap-frontend-challenge/README.md

 Open [localhost:3000](http://localhost:3000) file in your browser and see how Zeotap frontend app works.

+## Demo

+Preview of the application can be found at [balsu.me/zeotap-frontend-challenge](http://balsu.me/zeotap-frontend-challenge/).

 ## Authors

 -   **Balasubramani M** - _Initial work_ - [Balasubramani M](https://github.com/balasubramanim)